Mária Bartuszová: Biography

-Mária Bartuszová was born on 24 April 1936 in Prague, Czech Republic.
+Mária Bartuszová was born on 24 April 1936 in Prague, Czechoslovakia.

 From 1951 through 1955 she studied at the Higher School of Applied Arts in Prague.
 She went on to study at the Academy of Arts, Architecture and Design in Prague from 1956 through 1961.
 After her graduation she moved from Prague to Košice, Slovakia with her husband, sculptor Juraj Bartusz.

 In 1966 Bartuszová was included in the Exhibition of the Young at the House of Arts in Brno, Czech Republic, her first recorded exhibit.
 She was a member of the Concretists' Club (Klub konkrétistů), a Concrete art organization.
-She exhibited her art throughout her life time, mostly in Slovakia and the Czech Republic.
+She exhibited her art throughout her lifetime, mostly in Czechoslovakia, Slovakia and the Czech Republic.

 Bartuszová died on 22 December 1996 in Košice.
 Her artwork is included in the Centre Pompidou in Paris and the Slovak National Gallery in Bratislava.
 Her work is also in the collection of the Tate in London and was scheduled to be shown in a solo retrospective there in 2020.
 Due to COVID pandemic restriction was postponed to September 2022 - April 2023.

 Opening week of her monograph exhibition entitled "Maria Bartuszová" at TATE Modern Gallery in London 20th Sept.
 2022, was accompanied with large press attention.
 "Her unique biomorphic casts touch on big themes such as belonging, growth and infinity.
 Bartuszová worked outside the traditional centres of contemporary art, yet her pieces are far from marginal.
 A retrospective at Tate Modern will offer a comprehensive take on her vision and resourcefulness,"Guardian wrote.